Ultrafast laser spectroscopy: Time-correlated single photon counting

 Time-correlated single photon counting (TCSPC) is used to analyze the relaxation of molecules from an excited state to a lower energy state.
 Since various molecules in a sample will emit photons at different times following their simultaneous excitation, the decay must be thought of as having a certain rate rather than occurring at a specific time after excitation.
-By observing how long individual molecules take to emit their photons, and then combining all these data points, an intensity vs. time graph can be generated that displays the exponential decay curve typical to these processes.
+The experimental setup is adjusted to detect 1 photon per 100 excitation pulses.
+In other words, less than one emitted photon is detected per laser pulse, and the process is repeated multiple times to get an average value.
+It measures the time difference between the excitation pulse and the photon detection, also called the time width (Δt).
+The fluorescence decay curve is obtained by plotting the measured time on the x-axis and the number of photons detected on the y-axis.
 However, it is difficult to simultaneously monitor multiple molecules.
 Instead, individual excitation-relaxation events are recorded and then averaged to generate the curve.

 This technique analyzes the time difference between the excitation of the sample molecule and the release of energy as another photon.
 Repeating this process many times will give a decay profile.
 Pulsed lasers or LEDs can be used as a source of excitation.
 Part of the light passes through the sample, the other to the electronics as "sync" signal.
 The light emitted by the sample molecule is passed through a monochromator to select a specific wavelength.
 The light then is detected and amplified by a photomultiplier tube (PMT).
 The emitted light signal as well as reference light signal is processed through a constant fraction discriminator (CFD) which eliminates timing jitter.
 After passing through the CFD, the reference pulse activates a time-to-amplitude converter (TAC) circuit.
 The TAC charges a capacitor which will hold the signal until the next electrical pulse.
 In reverse TAC mode the signal of "sync" stops the TAC.
 This data is then further processed by an analog-to-digital converter (ADC) and multi-channel analyzer (MCA) to get a data output.
 To make sure that the decay is not biased to early arriving photons, the photon count rate is kept low (usually less than 1% of excitation rate).